-This Document is intended for users of the composite AMSR-E/AMSU-B total water vapour (TWV) product from the University of Bremen, Institute of Environmental Physics (IUP).
+This Document is intended for users of the composite AMSU-B/MHS and AMSR-E/2 total water vapor (TWV) product from the University of Bremen, Institute of Environmental Physics (IUP).
 These data are retrieved with two algorithms, using microwave radiometer data from different sensor types.
-One retrieval over open ocean [10] using AMSR-E (Advanced Microwave Scanning Radiometer for EOS) on the NASA satellite Aqua, and AMSR2 (Advanced Microwave Scanning Radiometer 2) on the JAXA satellite GCOM-W1.
+One retrieval over open ocean [10] using AMSR-E (Advanced Microwave Scanning Radiometer for EOS) on the NASA satellite Aqua, and AMSR2 (Advanced Microwave Scanning Radiometer 2) on the JAXA satellite GCOM-W1 is provided by Remote Sensing Systems (RSS, www.remss.com).
 The other retrieval using data from AMSU-B (Advanced Microwave Sounding Unit-B) and MHS (Microwave Humidity Sounder) on board the NOAA (National Oceanic and Atmospheric Administration) 15 to 19 satellites and EUMETSAT (European Organisation for the Exploitation of Meteorological Satellites) Metop-A, Metop-B and Metop-C satellites.
-The AMSU-B/MHS algorithm was first implemented at IUP for the Arctic in [4], and the version used for this product is a modified one explained in the following sections.
+The AMSU-B/MHS algorithm was first implemented at IUP for the Arctic in [4], and the version used for this product is a modified one explained in the following sections and in [8].